kenjones-cisco/building-openapis/content/best-practices/implementation.md

 ### Synthetic Transactions

+Synthetic transactions are actions, run in real time, that are performed on monitored API endpoints.
+You can use synthetic transactions to measure the performance of a monitored API endpoint.

 Automated execution of 1 or more APIs that exercise the functionality of the APIs within the production system at a set interval.
 Ideal for GET and for resources that have full CRUD support (POST/GET/PUT/PATCH/DELETE).